hop-/maze-generator/README.md

 ## Algorithm

+The maze generator uses a modular architecture to support multiple maze generation algorithms.

+### Growing Tree Algorithm

-The maze generator currently implements the **Growing Tree** algorithm, which creates mazes with interesting branching patterns and configurable complexity through the hardness parameter.
+The maze generator implements the **Growing Tree** algorithm, which creates mazes with interesting branching patterns and configurable complexity through the hardness parameter.

+### Patch-Based Generation (Based on Growing Tree Algorithm)

+The maze is divided into patches, and the Growing Tree algorithm is applied to each patch independently.
+This approach allows for better control over maze complexity structure and parrallel generation.

 ### Hardness Parameter